-As part of our efforts to dismantle structural racism and advance equity in social and economic mobility in Greater Hartford's Black and Latinx communities, the Hartford Foundation supports civic and resident engagement in our region by resourcing resident-led advocacy and organizing efforts and inclusive civic processes.
+As part of our efforts to dismantle structural racism and advance equity in social and economic mobility in Greater Hartford's Black and Latine communities, the Hartford Foundation supports civic and resident engagement in our region by resourcing resident-led advocacy and organizing efforts and inclusive civic processes.

 Our desired outcomes

 - A better supported culture of local community organizing

 - Improvement in residents’ ability to influence government and other institutional decision-making

 - Increased civic trust

 - Strengthened collaborations between organizations and individuals in support of social change interests of communities

 Community voice and leadership is a priority for the Hartford Foundation, one that runs throughout each of our other strategic priorities.
 We have set big goals, and to accomplish them, we need residents in our region to inform our understanding of critical issues and to create solutions that are responsive to and reflective of our entire community.